 Associate Legal Director

-Prior to joining the NYCLU in 1996, Dunn served as senior staff attorney with the national office of the American Civil Liberties Union.
-During his tenure at the ACLU he was responsible for all phases of litigation in class-action, foster-care reform cases and for federal legislative matters related to child welfare.
-Dunn graduated Phi Beta Kappa from the University of Virginia with a B.A. degree in 1979 and from the University of Pennsylvania Law School in 1985.
-Following law school, he clerked for the Honorable John J. Gibbons of the United States Court of Appeals, Third Circuit.
+Prior to joining the NYCLU, Dunn was a senior staff attorney with the ACLU’s Children’s Rights Project, where he was responsible for class action, foster care reform cases and for federal child welfare legislative matters.
+Dunn holds degrees from the University of Virginia and the University of Pennsylvania Law School and clerked for the Honorable John J. Gibbons of the United States Court of Appeals, Third Circuit.

 Senior Staff Attorney